vuejs/docs/src/guide/render-function.md

-# Render Functions & JSX
+# Render Functions

-> This section is incomplete which means some information could be missing or outdated.

-## Basics

-Vue recommends using templates to build your HTML in the vast majority of cases.
-There are situations however, where you really need the full programmatic power of JavaScript.
-That's where you can use the **render function**, a closer-to-the-compiler alternative to templates.
+Vue recommends using templates to build applications in the vast majority of cases.
+However, there are situations where we really need the full programmatic power of JavaScript.
+That's where we can use the **render function**.

-Let's dive into a simple example where a `render` function would be practical.
-Say you want to generate anchored headings:
+Let's dive into an example where a `render()` function would be practical.
+Say we want to generate anchored headings:

 ```html
 <h1>